Occupied Territories Bill

 The Occupied Territories Bill passed the Committee stage in the Seanad - huge thanks and congratulations to Senator Frances Black, Niall Collins and those Senators who supported the Bill.
 Well done the Irish Seanad !

-Celebrating after the vote; Senator Alice Mary Higgins (left); (from centre-left) Jennifer Higgins, Christian Aid; Susan Power, Legal Director, Al-Haq; Niall Collins TD (Fianna Fáil); Jilan Wahba, Deputy Palestinian Ambassador; The Palestininan Ambassador, H.E.
+Celebrating after the vote; Senator Alice Mary Higgins (left); (from centre) Susan Power, Legal Director, Al-Haq; Niall Collins TD (Fianna Fáil); Jilan Wahba, Deputy Palestinian Ambassador; The Palestinian Ambassador, H.E.
 Ahmad Abdelrazek; Senator Frances Black; Selina Donnelly, Trócaire; Conor O'Neill, Policy Advisor to Sen Frances Black; (rear left); Gerry Liston, Legal Officer Sadaka & GLAN (rear right); and front right - Marie Crawley (Sadaka Chair), Stella Carroll (Sadaka), Joan Nolan (Sadaka); Gerry O'Sullivan.

 Coveney says he will not be ‘bounced’ into Israeli goods ban (Irish Times, 29 Nov 2018)